-World Healthcare Journal is a new title, providing strategic insight to the development of policy and practice in international healthcare and life sciences.
+World Healthcare Journal is globally facing publication, providing strategic insight into the development of policy and practice in international healthcare and life sciences.
 The publication offers truly independent insight on the big issues facing the world today.

-Available as an app, online and in print, the title will provide opinion, news and intelligence for governments, healthcare providers and private sector organisations at a senior level covering all global markets, topics and sectors.
+Available online and in print, WHJ provides opinion, news and intelligence for governments, healthcare providers and private sector organisations at a senior level covering all global markets, topics and sectors.

 World Healthcare Journal covers a broad range of topics and debates in the international healthcare sphere.
 Key editorial areas include: